QuantuMope/stanford-reinforcement-learning/Assignment1/README.md

 in order to solve the [Deterministic and Stochastic 4x4 Frozen Lake](https://gym.openai.com/envs/FrozenLake-v0/) environments from OpenAI gym.

-### Quote from Sutton & Barton's Reinforcement Learning: An Introduction 2nd Edition
+### Quotes from Sutton & Barton's Reinforcement Learning: An Introduction 2nd Edition
-I believe this quote from Sutton and Barton's textbook eloquently describes what the value function represents.
+__I believe this quote from Sutton and Barton's textbook eloquently describes what the value function represents:__

 **pg.
 64**: "The beauty of v_star is that if one uses it to evaluate the short term consequences of actions - specifically the one-step consequences - then a greedy policy is actually optimal in the long-term sense in which we are interested because *v_star already takes into account the reward consequences of all possible future behavior*.
 By means of v_star, *the optimal expected long-term return is turned into a quantity that is locally and immediately available for each state*.
 Hence, a one-step-ahead search yields the long-term optimal actions."

+__Also, this quote states the limitations to this assignment's approach to solving reinforcement learning problems:__

+**pg.
+73**: "Classical DP (Dynamic Programming) algorithms are of limited utility in reinforcement learning both because of their assumption of a perfect model and because of their great computational expense, but they are still important theoretically."
 ***
 ### My Own Intuition
 Notice that in value iteration, we do not use or update a policy and